LS102-summer2023/project-prachetasyeri/writing/paper.md

 ###### _Fig 2.5 - Classification report of model_

 The accuracy of the overall model is seen to be 17%.
 Although its accuracy is low, with better datasets the accuracy should improve.
-With a multi-modal model which captures specific scenarios such as reading emotion through eyes alone[19], lip and cheek movements[20], and eyebrow postitioning[20].
+With a multi-modal model such as combining sounds with images, or more specific uni-modal models that captures specific scenarios such as reading emotion through eyes alone[19], lip and cheek movements[20], and eyebrow postitioning[20].

 #### Analysis of f-1 score
 f-1 score takes both precision and recall into account, which also means it accounts for both false positives(FP) and false negatives(FN) The higher the precision and recall, the higher the f1-score. f1 score ranges between 0 and 1.
 The closer it is to 1, the better the model[21].